 Update Spring 2017: Fujifilm is releasing the Fuji Instax Mini 9, which is nearly exactly the same camera as the 8, just with a new number, a miniscule ‘selfie mirror,’ and a close-up mode.
-I’ll give it a full review when it comes out, but if you want a Fuji Instax Mini 8, there’s no reason to wait for the new version.
+You can check out the full review here.

 Update 2014: Fuji has released a new camera, the Fuji Instax Mini 90, which is a more expensive version of this camera that handles a bit nicer and looks way, way better.
 If you’re in the market for an Instax camera, I recommend checking it out!